 Working on the cathedral highlighted the benefits of rope access for such difficult to reach buildings.
 Had the inspection been completed using scaffolding, the aesthetics of the building would have been compromised for several days, the scaffolding could have potentially damaged the building, the inspection would have taken much longer with having to erect the scaffolding, and the cost would have been greater.

 In contrast, we rigged our ropes daily, and visitors to the cathedral were unaffected by the work being carried out.
 Most will not have even known we were there!

 Get in touch

-At Orb Rope Access we are very proud of our Safe Contractor status.
+At Orb Rope Access we are very proud to be an IRATA Member Company and hold Safe Contractor status.
 If you are looking for a trusted partner to assist with projects that require working at height, please get in touch for a no-obligation quote at email@example.com, or by calling Matthew Lavery on 0781 333 9064.